Hogan's Fountain Pavilion

-The pavilion itself has a 200 seat capacity, with eight grills and picnic tables.
+The pavilion itself had a 200-seat capacity, with eight grills and picnic tables.
 The area surrounding the pavilion features a playground, a spray ground, a basketball court, horseshoe pits, an area for volleyball, and a softball field.
-Hiking and biking trails are also located near the pavillion.
+Hiking and biking trails are also located near the pavilion.

 Structure and development

 Architect

 The Hogan's Fountain Pavilion was originally designed by Edward Jacob (E.J.)
-Schickli, Jr., of Tafel–Schickli Architects in 1964.
-Mr. Schickli felt that a conical "wigwam" or "teepee" shaped design was appropriate as it reflected Cherokee Park's Native American-derived name.
+Schickli Jr., of Tafel–Schickli Architects in 1964.
+Schickli felt that a conical "wigwam" or "teepee" shaped design was appropriate as it reflected Cherokee Park's Native American-derived name.

-Born January 1928, Mr. Schickli graduated from MIT in 1950, became a registered architect in 1954, and became President of the West Kentucky Chapter of the American Institute of Architects (AIA) in 1961.
-Other prominent civic contributions by Schickli included the design of the original Louisville Zoo and Botanical Gardens in 1969 and Louisville's Standiford Field Airport expansion project in 1970, currently called the Louisville International Airport.
+Born in January 1928, Schickli graduated from MIT in 1950, became a registered architect in 1954, and became President of the West Kentucky Chapter of the American Institute of Architects (AIA) in 1961.
+Other prominent civic contributions by Schickli included the design of the original Louisville Zoo and Botanical Gardens in 1969 and Louisville's Standiford Field Airport expansion project in 1970, currently called the Louisville Muhammad Ali International Airport.